MUSEQuBES: The Column Density, Covering Fraction, Mass, and Environmental Dependence of Cool HI Gas Around Low-Redshift Galaxies: Tabulated measurements

 In Table.~\ref{longtable1}, we present the \HI\ measurements for the 256 MUSEQuBES galaxies used in this work.

-\textbf{Notes:} (1) Running ID of the galaxy (2) Galaxy redshift (3) Corresponding \HI\ column density-weighted absorption redshift (4) Total \HI\ column density (5) Error in the total \HI\ column density (6) Impact parameter (7) Stellar mass of the galaxy (8) Star formation rate of the galaxy (`$<$' indicates 3$\sigma$ upper limit on SFR).
+\textbf{Notes:} (1) Running ID of the galaxy (2) Galaxy redshift (3) Corresponding \HI\ column density-weighted absorption redshift (4) Total \HI\ column density (5) Error in the total \HI\ column density (6) 3$\sigma$ upper limit on column density obtained from the line-free region of the spectra (7) Impact parameter (8) Stellar mass of the galaxy (9) Star formation rate of the galaxy (`$<$' indicates 3$\sigma$ upper limit on SFR).
 The flag value of -1 in columns for $z_{\rm abs}$ and $\sigma \left[{\rm log}_{10}\left(\frac{N}{{\rm cm}^{-2}}\right)\right]$ represents non-detections of \HI\ absorption.
 In these cases, the ${\rm log}_{10}\left(\frac{N}{{\rm cm}^{-2}}\right)$ column corresponds to the 3$\sigma$ upper limit.